BirdBrainTechnologies/WebApps-Snap-Brython/README.md

 # WebApp

 To make FinchBlox:
-1. Make sure FinchBlox.html is up to date.
-2. Copy all.js to js folder.
+1. Create a folder called 'finchblox' in the main folder.
-3. Copy click2.wav, MyCSS.css and MyCSS_rtl.css to main folder.
+2. Copy HummingbirdDragAndDrop.html, all.js, click2.wav, MyCSS.css and MyCSS_rtl.css to finchblox folder.
+3. Copy Fonts folder to within finchblox folder
+4. Add the following script to HummingbirdDragAndDrop.html right after the call to all.js:
+`<script> GuiElements.isPWA = true; </script>`